 Rule #3 – Offer something new

 Over time blogs that have a higher Click Through Rate and that visitors are more likely to share, like and read to the end will gradually rise in Google’s search results and will start to receive more visitors because of this.
-This takes time, particularly for new websites, however for long-term success, you need to offer something that captivates readers’ attention and that doesn’t just replicate information that’s already out there.
+This takes time, particularly for new websites, however for long-term success in marketing your blog, you need to offer something that captivates readers’ attention and that doesn’t just replicate information that’s already out there.

 Here are 15 ideas for ways to generate original blogs, to get you started: